 2. New Brain Implant Could Improve Memory Loss

 Researchers from USC and Wake Forest Baptist Medical Center recently presented a prototype of a brain prosthesis containing electrodes that could be placed in a patient's hippocampus to reduce memory loss.
 Researchers from both institutes utilized a complex algorithm to create a device that allows electrical signals that trigger long and short-term memories to bypass damaged areas of the hippocampus.
 This new prosthesis allowed for accurate memory processing in 90% of the trials.
 For the 5 million Americans living with Alzheimers disease, this prosthesis could lead the way in reducing memory loss.
-[Source: http://www.medicalnewstoday.com/articles/300425.php]
+[Source: https://www.medicalnewstoday.com/articles/299307.php /articles/300425.php]

 3. UK Doctors Have Approved Trial Of Womb Transplants In 10 Women

 Doctors from Imperial College London in the UK have recently given the green light for a clinical trial in which 10 British women born without wombs due to a rare birth defect will be given transplanted wombs.
 Last year a 36 year old woman in Sweden was the first patient to receive a successful womb transplant, after which she gave birth to a healthy baby boy.
 These transplants will be carried out by a team of 12 surgeons led by Dr. Richard Smith in a complicated procedure that will involve two separate operations: one to remove the donor womb, and another to transplant the womb into the recipient.
 According to Dr. Smith, ""As we have seen from the tremendously successful womb transplant program being carried out by our colleagues in Sweden, this operation is clearly a viable option for those women who otherwise have absolutely no chance of carrying their own baby."
-[Source: http://www.medicalnewstoday.com/articles/300244.php]
+[Source: https://www.medicalnewstoday.com/articles/299307.php /articles/300244.php]

 Ultrasound at 23 weeks.
 Image by Dahab AA, Aburass R, Shawkat W, Babgi R, Essa O, Mujallid RH [CC BY 2.5 (http://creativecommons.org/licenses/by/2.5)], via Wikimedia Commons